rogerlew/conference-psam16-2022/docs/presentation.md

 - primacy and recency effects
 - serial recall performance

-Decades of studies, good understanding of default parametrs to yield reasonable results
+Decades of studies, good understanding of default parameters that yield reasonable results

 ---